AlamoEngine-Tools/eaw.modinfo/README.md

 ## I.1 Representing Mods

 The following diagram illustrates the relationships between the data structures defined in this specification.
 As shown, there is a specific mod installation called *MyMod* with the listed attributes. *MyMod* references a *Modinfo File*, which provides information on *Name*, *Version* and *Dependencies*.
-BBoth the mod instance and the `ModInfo`, are an instance of the `ModIdentity` data.
+Both the mod instance and the `ModInfo`, are an instance of the `ModIdentity` data.
 The mod instance's properties `Type`, `Identifier`, `Location` are defined by the mod itself.
 A `ModReference` instance may act as a pointer to the concrete instance by sharing the values of the mod's properties `Type`, and `Identifier`.
 The next sections will explain these data (`ModIdentity`, `ModInfo` and `ModReference`) in more detail.
 ![Mod Data Structure Relationship Diagram](/img/relationship.png)